-(bm) "Wisconsin credit union" means a credit union having its principal office located in this state.

-- (2) WISCONSIN CREDIT UNION. (a) A Wisconsin credit union may do any of the following: - 1.
-Acquire an interest in, or some or all of the assets and liabilities of, one or more out-of-state credit unions. - 2.
-Merge with one or more out-of-state credit unions. - (b) A Wisconsin credit union proposing any action under par. (a) shall provide the office of credit unions a copy of any original application seeking approval by a federal agency or by an agency of another state and of any supplemental material or amendments filed in connection with any application. - (4), an out-of-state credit union may do any of the following: - (a) Acquire an interest in, or some or all of the assets of, one or more Wisconsin credit unions. - (b) Merge with one or more Wisconsin credit unions. - (4) LIMITATIONS.
-An out-of-state credit union may not take any action under sub.
-(3) until all of the following conditions have been met: - (a) The office of credit unions finds that the statutes of the state in which the out-of-state credit union has its principal office permit Wisconsin credit unions to both acquire out-of-state credit union assets and merge with one or more out-of-state credit unions in that state. - (b) The office of credit unions has not disapproved the acquisition of Wisconsin credit union assets or the merger with the Wisconsin credit union under sub.
+- (a) "In-state credit union" means a credit union having its principal office located in this state. - (c) "Regional credit union" means a state or federal credit union that has its principal office located in one of the regional states - (d) "Regional states" means the states of Illinois, Indiana, Iowa, Kentucky, Michigan, Minnesota, Missouri and Ohio. - (2) IN-STATE CREDIT UNION. (a) An in-state credit union may do any of the following: - 1.
+Acquire an interest in, or some or all of the assets and liabilities of, one or more regional credit unions. - 2.
+Merge with one or more regional credit unions. - (b) An in-state credit union proposing any action under par. (a) shall provide the office of credit unions a copy of any original application seeking approval by a federal agency or by an agency of the regional state and of any supplemental material or amendments filed in connection with any application. - (3) REGIONAL CREDIT UNIONS.
+Except as provided in sub.
+(4), a regional credit union may do any of the following: - (a) Acquire an interest in, or some or all of the assets of, one or more in-state credit unions. - (b) Merge with one or more in-state credit unions. - (4) LIMITATIONS.
+A regional credit union may not take any action under sub.
+(3) until all of the following conditions have been met: - (a) The office of credit unions finds that the statutes of the regional state in which the regional credit union has its principal office permit in-state credit unions to both acquire regional credit union assets and merge with one or more regional credit unions in the regional state. - (b) The office of credit unions has not disapproved the acquisition of in-state credit union assets or the merger with the in-state credit union under sub.
 (5). - (c) The office of credit unions gives a class 3 notice, under ch.
 985, in the official state newspaper, of the application to take an action under sub.
 (3) and of the opportunity for a hearing and, if at least 25 residents of this state petition for a hearing within 30 days of the final notice or if the office of credit unions on its own motion calls for a hearing within 30 days of the final notice, the office of credit unions holds a public hearing on the application, except that a hearing is not required if the office of credit unions finds that an emergency exists and that the proposed action under sub.
-(3) is necessary and appropriate to prevent the probable failure of a Wisconsin credit union that is closed or in danger of closing. - (d) The office of credit unions is provided a copy of any original application seeking approval by a federal agency of the acquisition of Wisconsin credit union assets or of the merger with a Wisconsin credit union and of any supplemental material or amendments filed with the application. - (e) The applicant has paid the office of credit unions a fee of \$1,000 together with the actual costs incurred by the office in holding any hearing on the application. - (f) With regard to an acquisition of assets of a Wisconsin credit union that is chartered on or after May 9, 1986, the Wisconsin credit union has been in existence for at least 5 years before the date of acquisition.
+(3) is necessary and appropriate to prevent the probable failure of an in-state credit union that is closed or in danger of closing. - (d) The office of credit unions is provided a copy of any original application seeking approval by a federal agency of the acquisition of in-state credit union assets or of the merger with an in- state credit union and of any supplemental material or amendments filed with the application.